PAF to celebrate Feb 27 as ‘Operation Swift Retort’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The PAF's response on February 27 against the enemy aggression will be remembered in history as “Operation Swift Retort” said Air Chief Marshal Mujahid Anwar Khan while addressing the 264th Air Staff Presentation held at the Air Headquarters.
+KARACHI: The PAF’s response on February 27, against the enemy aggression will be remembered in history as “Operation Swift Retort” said Air Chief Marshal Mujahid Anwar Khan while addressing the 264th Air Staff Presentation held at Air Headquarters.

 Addressing the principal staff officers, field commanders, officers and airmen, the air chief further said, “We bow our heads in complete humility and thank Almighty Allah for providing us an opportunity to come up to the expectations of our nation in giving a befitting reply to the enemy’s misadventure during the recent Indo-Pak conflict.”
 He said the “PAF’s swift response was the demonstration of our firm resolve, capacity and capability in thwarting the nefarious designs of the adversary.”